 This page describes how to configure Goby.

-Please note that at this time Goby is compatible with Java6.
-Compatibility with Java7 will be addressed in a future release.
+Please note that at this time Goby is compatible with Java 7+.

-After dowloading and unpacking a new goby distribution, you can always run the goby.jar executable with java in the following way:
+After downloading and unpacking a new goby distribution, you can always run the goby.jar executable with java in the following way:

 However, it is much simpler to add <path-to-distribution-directory> in your PATH environment variable.
-After you do this, you can simply run the shortcut goby script:
+After you do this, you can simply run the wrapper goby script:

 goby 2g version